For Chinese real estate developers, Hong Kong is becoming Shenzhen's backyard | ExBulletin

 For Chinese real estate developers, Hong Kong is becoming Shenzhen’s backyard

-Development plans are seen by some as a turning point, with buyers of what was once considered Hong Kong’s cheaper industrial hinterland increasingly seeing the global financial center as Shenzhen’s “backyard”.
+Development plans are seen by some as a turning point, with buyers of what was once considered Hong Kong’s cheaper industrial hinterland increasingly seeing the global financial center as “the backyard” of Hong Kong.
+Shenzhen.

 As Hong Kong’s real estate market remains hot, the city’s international economic prestige has come under pressure after protracted pro-democracy protests in 2019 and the enactment of new national security laws last year.

 Shenzhen’s stature, on the other hand, continues to grow.
-During a visit last October, President Xi Jinping touted it as “a model city”, pointing to plans to increase foreign investment.
-(Full story)
+During a visit last October, President Xi Jinping presented it as “a model city”, pointing to plans to increase foreign investment.

-In just a few decades, the sluggish backwater on China’s southern border has evolved into a tech hub of around 13 million people, towering over fish ponds and farmland in the less developed north of Hong Kong.
+In just a few decades, the sleepy backwater on China’s southern border has evolved into a tech hub of around 13 million people, towering over fish ponds and farmland in Hong Kong’s less developed north.
 Hundreds of thousands of people move there every year.

-In major areas of Shenzhen, such as Nanshan, where tech giant Tencent 0700.HK is based, some housing prices have already exceeded those in northern Hong Kong, which is an hour or more from the expensive Central District. business.
+In major areas of Shenzhen, like Nanshan, where tech giant Tencent is based, some house prices have already exceeded those in northern Hong Kong, which is an hour or more from the expensive central business district.

 “Our long-term vision is that Shenzhen will be the center and Hong Kong the outskirts,” said an executive of a Chinese developer who bought a once less attractive piece of land in the north, asking not to be named because it didn’t. was not allowed to speak to the media. .